-General Dynamics/Boeing CF-104A interplanetary freighter, Liberty class: General Plans
+General Dynamics/Boeing DY-100A interplanetary freighter, Liberty class: General Plans

 Her main hull is adapted from a decommissioned Seawolf-class submarine, and the ship is propelled by 3 NERVA-III nuclear rocket engines, based on the actual NERVA research program, and various other space hardware then in use.

 This ship is depicted as the Sydney Harbour as she appeared in day-to-day service.
 She is wearing the livery of the United Nations Space Agency, or UNSA, when she made regular cargo runs between Earth, the Moon, and Mars.

 ABOUT THESE SCHEMATICS: This high-quality packet consists of five 11"x17" fold-out sheets which show 5 external views of the ship, as well as a detailed internal cross-section, launch configuration, details, and overview.